How to visit the magnificent Chateau Chenonceau in France

 As you walk to the Chateau you will spot to your right The Summer Snack bar which offers a wide choice of hot dishes, sandwiches, desserts, and cold drinks.

 There are lovely Picnic areas allocated within the grounds along the moat and at the entrance to the castle where you can bring your own food and drink to enjoy.

-There is also a boutique shop at the entrance to the Chateau where you can pick up some souvenirs of your visit.
+There is also a boutique shop at the entrance to the Chateau where you can pick up some souvenirs from your visit.

 Today’s Chateau de Chenonceau harks back to a more chaotic but romantic time in French history without forgetting the trials of the centuries.
 It is aptly named the Ladies Chateau for its beautifully orchestrated interiors and gardens where you can almost imagine walking with royalty.
 Definitely my favourite of all the Chateaux in the region.

 You can take a Chateau de Chenonceau virtual tour here.

 Here are some more articles on France that you may find interesting

 The beaches of Normandy – lest we forget

 Food in Brittany: Fall in love with the food of Bretagne